DonnaYoung.org

 Strong version "Sony introduced HrDVD's last year."

-He's learning plenty this year.
+He's learning a lot this year.